-TyLisa C. Johnson is a writer, reporter and most likely the first person you’ve met from Wilmington, Delaware.
+TyLisa C. Johnson is a writer, reporter and chronic Brunch-goer.
 She has worked with Tampa Bay Times , The New York Times Student Journalism Institute, The Dallas Morning News, ProPublica, Tallahassee Democrat, The News Journal, FAMU’s Sirius XM Radio + others.
 She has spoken on panels, organized events and knows how to crochet, thanks to her mom.

-Right now, she is one of the first-ever Lenfest Fellows with the Philadelphia Inquirer/Daily News.
+Right now, she is one of the first-ever Lenfest Fellows with the Philadelphia Inquirer/Daily News, where she works as a Staff Writer and reports on people, social issues and inequity in marginalized, minority and otherwise forgotten groups and communities.

 In the past, she’s covered breaking news about gruesome murders and the families they hurt, court rehabilitation programs, financial irregularities and improprieties in her University’s administration and more.
 In June 2017, she wrote two of her favorite stories for The New York Times Student Journalism Institute.
 She frolicked around Harlem learning about James Baldwin’s life and dug through health data that revealed health disparities by zip code and race in Manhattan.